harrisonlab/popgen/INDEX.md

 5. Codon

 ###*Each directory contains a README.md file listing shell scripts which contain a model (example) analysis using scripts in a given directory.
+###*Read the header of each individual script you are trying to exectute to find out about the options, input and output file.

 *What is in each directory?
 Only listing re-usable analyses*